 At this stage predictive analytics is implemented in the company, so users can now answer “what will happen?” questions and not only “what happened?”.
 The company now has an advantage over its competition, as they can react in advance to anticipated market changes.
 At this point, data insights are critical to the business decision making process.
 Artificial Intelligence and Machine Learning algorithms are applied to business data to extract predictions and empower users to make better-informed decisions.

 Where is your company on the road to Predictive Analytics?

-Richard Goodman is Senior BI and Data Analytics Engineer at Zartis Digital.
-For more information on the topic above, reach out to Richard@Zartis.com.
+Richard Goodman is Senior BI and Data Analytics Engineer at Zartis.
+For more information on the topic above, reach out to Richard@zartis.com.
 Zartis Digital empowers companies to build outstanding software.
 Our services include Remote Teams, Software Development and Technology Advisory.